alexdevero/alex-devero-blog/__drafts__/draft--javascript-es2021.md

 # Upcoming Interesting JavaScript ES2021 (ES12) Features to Look for

 The ES2021 (ES12) will be released in the middle of 2021.
-In this tutorial, you will learn about the four most interesting features from this release: `String.prototype.replaceAll()`, numeric separators, logical assignment operators, `Promise.any()`, `WeakRef` and Finalizers.<!--more-->
+In this tutorial, you will learn about the four most interesting features from this specification: `String.prototype.replaceAll()`, numeric separators, logical assignment operators, `Promise.any()`, `WeakRef` and Finalizers.<!--more-->
 <!--
 Table of Contents:
 ## A quick note about the features